weijieyong/weijieyong.github.io/_pages/about.md

   - Full Professional: `English`, `Japanese`, `Malay`

-## Awards
+## Awards & Recognition
-- Outstanding Performance Award
-  - Awarded to the most outstanding student in the Department of Control Engineering.
+- Outstanding Performance Award, Department of Control Engineering (NIT Nara College)

-- Excellent Student Award
-  - Awarded to the two most outstanding students in the whole program.
+  - Awarded for exceptional academic performance within the program.

+- Excellent Student Award (INTEC College)
+  - Recognized as one of the program's most accomplished individuals.

-- Monash Bridge Building Competition
+- Monash Bridge Building Competition: Champion (Regional & National)
-  - Got first place at both regional and national levels.
+  - Led the team to first place victories in both competitions, showcasing innovative engineering and bridge design.
+See the impressive final test to failure video [here](https://www.youtube.com/watch?v=3aufIxup2Es).

 - Malaysian Computing Competition
   - Earned a Gold Award both in individual and team categories with a perfect score.

 - Asia-Pacific Mathematical Olympiad
   - I was among the 10 national representatives for Malaysia in the competition.

+## Publications
+- [**Effect of Robotic Pile-Up Mechanism on Cooperative Transportation for Versatile Objects**](https://www.fujipress.jp/jrm/rb/robot003500040938/) - *Journal of Robotics and Mechatronics, Aug 2023*{: .small}
+  - Reimagining swarm robotics, our novel system empowers multiple robots to strategically stack and transport challenging objects.
+Analyzing stability conditions and meticulously tested in real-world experiments, this transformative approach unlocks enhanced versatility and flexibility for cooperative manipulation across diverse domains.